-New & under-used shrubs
+New & Under-used Shrubs

 Many gardeners will tell you it's difficult to find a good variety of unusual shrubs that will survive in Colorado's temperamental climate.
-More and more, however, nurseries are able to provide us with a wider, more interesting variety of new shrubs.
+More and more, however, nurseries are able to provide us with a wider, more interesting variety of shrubs.
 You might want to plant some in those areas of your yard that are protected slightly from the elements.

 Many of these shrubs will add variety and visual interest to your landscape year-round, and with normal care will survive our unpredictable Colorado weather.

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension fact sheet(s).

 Do you have a question?
 Try Ask an Expert!